2026 California High School State

 • Supporting Project Disc Go which gives discs to under-resourced youth; each disc is stamped with a QR code that links that youth to helpful beginner skill videos and more Ultimate programs

 California Ultimate highly encourages volunteering to both give back to the community, and also to better understand all of the work that goes into making an event run successfully.
-Check out our Volunteer Page to find opportunities that fit your abilities and availability.
+Email us to get connected to opportunities that fit your interest, abilities, and availability.

 California Ultimate is excited to implement Pay What You Can as a tool to help us further our mission and level the playing field, however this concept did not originate from California Ultimate.
 Check out our amazing friends at Triangle Ultimate in North Carolina who embraced the idea from other local nonprofits and the book, The Sliding Scale: A Tool for Economic Justice by Alexis J. Cunningfolk.